fridalannerstrom/selekt/README.md

 ---

-This project would not exist in its current form without the support, tools, and knowledge shared by these communities and individuals.

 ## ✍️ Author

 This project was created by **Frida Lannerström** as part of Portfolio Project 4 in the Full Stack Developer Diploma at Code Institute.

 ---

 # ✅ Project 4 Distinction Checklist